 - Competitors must follow rules and regulations of each individual rally per sanctioning body and supplemental regulations.

-- Competitors may, at their discretion enter the CIRC in a class ABOVE their regional or national entry at an event.
+- Competitors may, at their discretion, enter the CIRC in a class ABOVE their regional or national entry at an event by notifying Cascadia at firstname.lastname@example.org.

 - Competitors will be scored based on the car class they have entered the rally, and the corresponding car class in CIRC.
 Scoring will also include super rally if applicable to rally sanctioning rules.
-Scoring will include the Driver and Co-Driver for each class.
-Series Overall Champions will also be crowned for the Driver and Co-Driver with highest total overall points.
+Scoring will include the Driver and Co Driver for each class.
+Series Overall Champion will also be crowned for the Driver and Co Driver that has most total overall points.

 Championship points are awarded in each class to the top 10 finishers as follows: